Buyer guides

 An apartment cleanout service typically costs between $300 and $800 for a small to mid-size unit when using a full-service junk removal company, according to data from Hometown Dumpster Rental and GetWeCycle.
 However, costs vary dramatically depending on which method you choose.

 Full-service companies like Junk King charge $389–$658 per truckload (HomeGuide, 2026).
-LoadUp charges per item with an average order of $143 plus a $50–$80 service area fee.
+LoadUp offers instant online per-item pricing with a service fee per order.
 1-800-GOT-JUNK averages $240 per job but requires an in-person estimate before giving you a price.

 The most cost-effective approach for property managers is the curbside model: have your maintenance team move items to the curb, then book a pickup service like Dropcurb starting at $79.
 No crew enters the unit, no on-site estimate needed, and the junk is gone the same day.